Alaska Airlines: Virgin America acquisition and subsequent lawsuits

 Virgin America, an airline based out of the San Francisco Bay Area, launched in 2005 and quickly drew a cult-like following.
 But as a growing startup airline, the airline would take several years to pay back start-up and expansion costs.
 Virgin's original investors wanted fast returns on their investments, so they took the airline public, trading on Nasdaq in November 2014.
 As the airline saw growing profits year after year, a frenzy ensued, and the airline's stock price climbed from $23 at time of IPO to nearly $30 per share within just a year.

 Not long after Virgin America's successful IPO launch, JetBlue announced their intention to buy controlling interest in Virgin America.
 The two airlines had complimentary networks on opposite sides of the country and operated similar aircraft types in a similar market.
 Alaska viewed its acquisition of Virgin America as a start to expanding in California and the West Coast.
 After the acquisition was announced, Richard Branson, the head of the Virgin Group and one of the founders of Virgin America, described himself as "sad" and disappointed.
 Despite the protest from its most high-profile shareholder, the majority of Virgin America's shareholders voted to approve the sale to Alaska Air Group because of the higher offer than that of JetBlue.

 Alaska Air Group purchased Virgin America for $57 per share, a total valuation of $2.6 billion, with additional expenses bringing the cost to approximately $4 billion.
 The acquisition was completed on December 14, 2016.

 The DOT issued a single operating certificate for the combined airlines in January 2018.
 The airlines merged into the same passenger service system in April 2018, meaning that most of the customer-facing portions of the company, including flight numbers, website, mobile apps, and airport check-in kiosks, have a single brand: Alaska Airlines.
 Virgin America's final flight was in April 2018.
-The last Virgin America aircraft was repainted in June 2019.

-The acquisition created one issue for the enlarged Group: Alaska operates an all-Boeing 737 fleet of aircraft, but Virgin America operated an all-Airbus fleet.
-Even though the 737 and A320 family jets are designed to operate in the same segment – short-to-medium-range segment of up to 200 passengers – the two jets are very different in terms of operation, and anyone wishing to change from a 737 to an Airbus A320 family jet (or vice versa) needs to go through a lengthy training course, a costly process for the airline.
+Prior to the acquisition, Alaska operated an all-Boeing 737 fleet of aircraft, but Virgin America operated an all-Airbus fleet.
+At the time of the merger, it was unclear whether Alaska Airlines would retain the Airbus aircraft.
+The company estimated that maintaining the Airbus sub-fleet would cost between $20 million and $25 million annually.
+In July 2017, the CEO indicated that the company was leaning towards returning to an all-Boeing fleet, with a full announcement expected by the end of the year.
 The first Airbus leases expired in 2019, with the rest expiring between 2021 and 2024.
 In April 2020, in response to route suspensions stemming from the COVID-19 pandemic, Alaska grounded 19 inherited Virgin America aircraft, with 12 permanently retired and the other 7 unlikely to return to service.
 The airline is using pandemic-related flight reductions as an opportunity to retrain many Airbus pilots to fly the Boeing 737 instead.
+The final Airbus aircraft from the merger were phased out in 2023.